Selling stamps in New Zealand

 In all cases Ashford Stamps Ltd can provide a professional opinion on the best method of sale.
 We understand that not everyone with stamps to sell is a stamp expert, so we can offer helpful assistance without obligation.

 "What are my stamps worth?"
 We can make a cash offer if there are items we are interested in purchasing or perhaps suggest alternative avenues for disposal.
-There is no charge for a verbal assessment in our Auckland office.
-Beyond Auckland, sending us an email with a couple of photos could be a good start.
+There is no charge for an initial assessment.
+Sending us an email with a few sample photos is a good start.